The right to believe, to worship and witness

 In his 13 March address, the Pope noted that Mariupol bears the name of the Virgin Mary and that it had become "a city of martyrs in the terrible war ravaging Ukraine".
 He insisted that "this unacceptable armed aggression must be stopped before it turns cities into cemeteries".

 "In the name of God, let the cries of those who suffer be heard and let the bombings and attacks cease!
 Let there be a real and decisive focus on negotiation, and let the humanitarian corridors be effective and safe.
 In the name of God, I ask you: stop this massacre!"

-Police opened a case under Article 20.3.3, Part 1 against Nagibin at end of August, when they learned of two videos on the Odnoklassniki social network which showed him preaching to his congregation the previous April.
+Police opened a case under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation"), Part 1 against Nagibin at end of August, when they learned of two videos on the Odnoklassniki social network which showed him preaching to his congregation the previous April.

 "Perhaps I will become an outcast in the Russian Federation, and someone here will not agree with my words, but this is my conviction," Nagibin said in a video of the sermon on the Christians Against War Telegram channel on 25 April.
 "I do not impose this opinion on anyone, and God knows that until now I have not spoken these words from the pulpit.
 I consider the war against Ukraine a crime and a great shame, a shame that has made our country an outcast on the world stage."

 Nagibin went on to note that Victory Day has turned into a paradox when people rejoice at new weapons rather than progress "in the spiritual sphere, education, medicine, and social security".
 He concluded his sermon with Easter greetings to both Russia and Ukraine.